evkx/evkx.github.io/content/models/mg/mg4/MG4_Electric_Long_Range/_index.md

 ## Exterior

 The MG MG4 Electric Long Range, with dimensions of 4287 mm in length, 1836 mm in width, and 1516 mm in height, falls into the B-SUV segment cars, also known as subcompact SUVs or crossovers, offer a combination of the compact size and maneuverability of B-segment cars with the higher driving position, increased cargo space, and rugged styling of an SUV.
-You can choose between 7 different paint colors when ordering this model.
+The MG MG4 Electric Long Range is available in a total of 7 paint colors, including several striking metallic options.